 Chef Andrew Carmellini has certainly been busy since his days as executive chef for Café Boulud, shaping dynamic and award-winning menus at his restaurant concepts under the NoHo Hospitality Group which include: Locanda Verde; The Dutch in New York and Miami; Lafayette, Bar Primi, Little Park and Evening Bar at the Smythe Hotel; The Public Theater, which includes the celebrated nightclub Joe's Pub and The Library at the Public; Westlight, Leuca, and Mister Dips at the William Vale Hotel in Brooklyn; Rye Street Tavern, the Rec Pier Chop House, and The Cannon Room in Baltimore; and multiple Sausage Boss locations in Madison Square Garden in NYC.

 His latest project is the partnership with the new Shinola Hotel in Detroit, MI.
 In January 2019, the NoHo Hospitality Group opened San Morello in the hotel, which serves Southern Italian cuisine, wood-fired dishes, pizza, and house-made pastas.
 The Brakeman American Beer Hall soon followed and serves a rotation of craft beers and small bites.
+The latest addition is Penny Red's, a fried chicken spot that serves up buckets of chicken, honey-buttered biscuits, and local farmstand sides.

 From a family rich in food traditions, Chef Carmellini’s culinary passion is rooted in his childhood experiences in Seven Hills, OH.
 His enthusiasm grew in his family’s kitchen garden, and he developed respect for the values of technique and discipline by watching his mother grind wheat for home-baked bread.
 Carmellini’s grandmother encouraged him further when she gave him a copy of Jacques Pépin’s seminal La Methode.